aws-samples/hyperledger-on-kubernetes/eks/README.md

 The public DNS for the EKS worker nodes and the EC2 bastion instance was printed to the terminal by the script you ran in Step 1.
 You can obtain the DNS from there, otherwise the EC2 instances are easy enough to identify the EC2 console.
-Replace the public DNS of your EC2 bastion instance and the path to your keypair file in the statement below.
+Replace the public DNS in the statements below with the public DNS of either your EC2 bastion instance or EKS worker nodes, and check the path to your keypair file.

 Now SSH into each worker node and install the EFS utils:

 ```bash
 cd